 Packing for a move should begin as soon as possible.
 Simple hacks like rolling clothes and packing shoes with plastic wrap saves time and space.

-Packing to Move: Our Strategies Lower Stress
+Packing Tips for Moving: Our Strategies Lower Stress

 Packing for a move should NEVER be put off until the last minute.
 Senior Moves handles packing processes for our clients, and our strategy for packing involves phasing the packing process by each room in the home.
 And, yes, we begin to pack up homes early!